Texas Flood

-Texas Flood is the debut studio album by the American blues rock band Stevie Ray Vaughan and Double Trouble, released on June 13, 1983 by Epic Records.
-The album was named after a cover featured on the album, "Texas Flood", which was first recorded by blues singer Larry Davis in 1958.
+Texas Flood is the debut studio album by the American blues rock band Stevie Ray Vaughan and Double Trouble, released on June 13, 1983, by Epic Records.
+The album was named after a cover song featured on the album, "Texas Flood", which was first recorded by blues singer Larry Davis in 1958.
 Produced by the band and recording engineer Richard Mullen, Texas Flood was recorded in the space of three days at Jackson Browne's personal recording studio in Los Angeles.
 Vaughan wrote six of the album's ten tracks.

 Two singles, "Love Struck Baby" and "Pride and Joy", were released from the album.
 A music video was made for "Love Struck Baby" and received regular rotation on MTV in 1983.
-Texas Flood was reissued in 1999 with five bonus tracks including an interview segment, studio outtake, and three live tracks recorded on September 23, 1983 at The Palace in Hollywood, California.
+Texas Flood was reissued in 1999 with five bonus tracks, including an interview segment, studio outtake, and three live tracks recorded on September 23, 1983, at The Palace in Hollywood, California.
 The album was reissued again in 2013, with two CDs in celebration of the album's 30th anniversary.
 Disc 1 is the original album with one bonus track, "Tin Pan Alley".
-Disc 2 is selections from a previously unreleased concert recorded at Ripley's Music Hall in Philadelphia, Pennsylvania on October 20, 1983, originally recorded for the King Biscuit Flower Hour radio program.
+Disc 2 is selections from a previously unreleased concert recorded at Ripley's Music Hall in Philadelphia, Pennsylvania, on October 20, 1983, originally recorded for the King Biscuit Flower Hour radio program.

 Texas Flood received positive reviews, with critics praising the deep blues sound, and Vaughan’s songwriting, while some criticized the album for straying too far from mainstream rock.
 A retrospective review by AllMusic awarded it five out of five stars.

 Background

 Vaughan and Double Trouble had performed at the Montreux Jazz Festival in July 1982 and caught the attention of musician Jackson Browne.
-He offered the band three days of free use in his Los Angeles recording studio.
-During Thanksgiving weekend, they accepted Browne's offer and recorded a demo.
+He offered the band three days' free use of his Los Angeles recording studio.
+They accepted the offer and recorded a demo during Thanksgiving weekend in late November.
 It was heard by record producer John H. Hammond, who had discovered artists such as Aretha Franklin, Bob Dylan, and Bruce Springsteen among many others.
 He presented the demo to Greg Geller, head of A&R at Epic Records, and arranged a recording contract.

 Recording and production

-Since the first day of production largely involved setting up equipment, Texas Flood was recorded in two days, with no overdubs.
+As the first day of production largely involved setting up equipment, Texas Flood was recorded in two days, with no overdubs.
 In early 1983, subsequent to the band's signing with Epic, they were given an advance of $65,000 to re-master the recordings.
 The album was mixed and mastered in New York City.
 The recordings were released as Texas Flood in June 1983.